-Whom it's for: Consumers hoping for a restful night's sleep; those seeking treatment from recurring symptoms that are unresponsive to smaller doses; Standard recreational use.
+Whom it's for: Consumers hoping for a restful night's sleep; those seeking treatment from recurring symptoms that are unresponsive to low dose; Standard recreational use.

 10 - 15mg THC edibles (moderate)

-- What happens: Pain, nausea, and anxiety symptoms are effectively relieved; coordination is hindered, and perception is altered.
+- What happens: Pain, nausea, and anxiety symptoms are effectively relieved; coordination is hindered, and perception is altered (psychoactive effects).
 Consumers who are not used to them may have adverse effects.
 For edibles in pieces, such as smaller cookies, gummies, mints, and pieces of chocolate bars, this is the maximum single dose.

-- Whom it's for: High-tolerance THC users (including both recreational and therapeutic patients)
+- Whom it's for: Edible high-tolerance THC users (including both recreational and therapeutic patients)

-- What happens: High levels of euphoria, which are likely to affect perception and coordination
+- What happens: High levels of euphoria, psychoactive effects or intoxicating effects, which are likely to affect perception and coordination

 - Whom it's for: Customers who have developed significant THC tolerances and patients with impaired GI absorption.